-Unconditional admission to the program requires the applicant to have a bachelor's degree from an accredited four-year college or university, an undergraduate cumulative grade point average of 2.5 or better on a 4.0 scale, and a composite score of at least 870 on the verbal, quantitative, and subject portions of the Graduate Record Examination or a score of 370 on the Miller Analogies Test.
+Unconditional admission to the master's program requires the applicant have a bachelor's degree from an accredited four-year college or university, an undergraduate cumulative grade point average of 2.50 or better on a 4.0 scale, and satisfactory scores on the Graduate Record Examination (GRE) or Miller Analogies Test (MAT).
+The GRE or MAT result is used in the evaluation of the academic qualifications of all graduate applicants.
+Admission decisions will be based on the overall academic record of the applicant with an acceptable weighted (50% PA + 50% graduate test) total admissions score (particularly in comparison with other applicants being accepted into the program).

-Conditional admission may be gained with a lower grade point average, but the GRE or MAT score must be correspondingly higher.
-If the undergraduate GPA is between 2.25 and 2.49, the GRE score must be 935 or the MAT score 383.
-If the GPA is between 2.0 and 2.24, the GRE score must be 1,000 or the MAT score 394.
+Conditional admission may be gained with a lower grade point average, but the GRE or MAT score must be correspondingly higher based on the above weightings.
 Applicants with less than a 2.5 undergraduate GPA must submit test scores at the time of application; applicants with a GPA of 2.5 or above may submit test scores in the first semester of attendance, but it is preferable that they submit test scores at the time of original application.
-The student must remove conditional status by earning at least a B (3.0) average in
+The student must remove conditional status by earning at least a B (3.0) average in the first nine hours of graduate courses; failure to achieve this average will result in withdrawal from the program.